 Cybercrime is on the rise in Pakistan and the general population does not have much awareness or knowledge about it yet.
-People hardly know that they or the people around them (family, friends, or loved ones) are the victims of this crime let alone know what to do about it.
-It is important to first understand basically what cybercrime means and what laws govern cybercrime in Pakistan.
+People hardly know that they or the people around them (family, friends, or loved ones) are the victims of this crime let alone know what to do to deal with this type of crime.
+Thus, it is crucial to build a foundational basis on the basic understanding of cybercrime and the laws governing cybercrime in Pakistan.
 Once understood properly, we’ll move to how you can file a complaint if a cybercrime has been committed against you and how a lawyer in Pakistan can help if that may be the case.

 Cybercrime is a criminal activity that either targets or uses a computer, a computer network, or a networked device.
 It is essentially an activity commissioned via a computer, digital devices, and networks used in the cyber realm, and is facilitated through the internet medium.
 It can include the distant theft of information belonging to an individual, government, or corporate sector through criminal trespassing into unauthorized remote systems around the world.
-It includes stealing millions of rupees from online banks, phishing attacks on private persons, corporate data theft, stealing private information and using such information to blackmail, cause emotional and physical distress, and more.
+Examples of commonly committed cybercrimes include stealing millions of rupees from online banks, phishing attacks on private persons, corporate data theft, stealing private information and using such information to blackmail, causing emotional and physical distress, and more.

-The number of cybercrime cases in Pakistan has been increasing with time and the lack of resources at NR3C is making it difficult to limit them.
-And a notable spike in cyber crimes has been seen during the pandemic.
+The number of cybercrime cases in Pakistan has been increasing with time and the lack of resources at the National Response Center for Cyber Crime(NR3C) is making it difficult to limit them.
+Moreover, during the unprecedented COVID-19 outbreak, internet usage was at a substantial rise and unfortunately, a notable spike in cyber crimes had been observed during the pandemic.

 The government of Pakistan introduced the Prevention of Electronic Crimes Act, 2016 to fend off cybercrimes and help the victim attain the justice they deserve.
 All the things that fall in the cybercrime law and are punishable with jail time and/or fine are stated below: